wkye/personal-website/content/blog/2022-10-06-Getting Out of Academia and Into Tech Without a Hard Sciences Degree/index.md

 Data science is a fun field _because_ there is so much to learn.
 So don't be intimated, keep learning little by little!

-# Learning to walk before you can run (a fancy python ML script)
+# Learning to walk before you can run

 {{<figure src="/images/leaving-academia/willie_today_show.png"
 width="600"
 caption="Me on the Today Show while at Dia.
 Mama we made it!" >}}

 After much toiling, I landed my first tech job as a statistical analyst at [Dia&Co](https://www.dia.com/).
-You may think you need to know how to be a data scientist or analyst __before__ you land your first job (and maybe __you__ do), but for me that wasn't the case (*cue Jon Snow you know nothing*).
+You may think you need to know how to be a data scientist or analyst __before__ you land your first job (and maybe __you__ do), but for me that wasn't the case.
 At Dia, I was on a growth focused team that comprised of machine learning engineers, other analysts, a product manager and product designers.
 I learned that everything in product is somehow related to a funnel, you always lead with the summary (and definetly not the methodology), most people don't care about what statistical assumptions your model took into consideration, and that you don't email code to be reviewed, you tag your reviewer on PR. (:sweat_smile: real story).

 I was lucky enough to have wonderful leads that took the time to mentor me and show me how to do things (rather than just do it themselves).
 I never wrote any production level ML code or some fancy Python package, but I was able to see the behind the scene process of how recommendation systems were build and data systms were architectured.
 I highly recommend that type of experience.